mamedxanli/noroff-bachelors-mammadov/FDP/Thesis.md

 ## Abstract

-Threat intelligence becomes a crucial part of IT infrastructure defence strategy.
-The research has demonstrated that one of the potential uses of Threat Intelligence data can significantly contribute in overall security of an infrastructure by using geolocation data and calculating geographiscal coordinates of a potential attacker.
-This work aims to address multiple issues, developing comprehensive solutuon to gather and process all the necessary data in order to provide geographical location of potentially malicious actors, trying to gain access to certain resources published on the Internet.
+Threat Intelligence has become a crucial part of mature IT infrastructure defense strategies.
+Research demonstrates that one of the potential uses of Threat Intelligence data can significantly contribute to overall security of an organization’s infrastructure by using geolocation data and calculating geographical coordinates of a potential attacker.
+This study aims to address multiple issues, developing an easily deployable solution to gather and process all the necessary data in order to provide geographical location of potentially malicious actors, trying to gain access to certain resources published on the Internet.

-Based on the literature review, a hybrid solution incorporating the best of similar solutions built so far was developed.
-Theoretical model and a proof of concept prototype have been proposed in this work.
-The overall result shows visualized Threat Intelligence geomap and malicous activities statistics, providing important information for Information Technology security professionals.
-Further research and potential enhancements are proposed to strengthen the solution.
+Based on a literature review, a hybrid solution incorporating some of the most advantageous aspects of similar solutions built so far was proposed.
+A theoretical model was proposed, supported by the development of a proof of concept prototype.
+The overall result shows visualized Threat Intelligence geomap and malicious activities statistics, providing important information for Information Technology security professionals.

 <div style="page-break-after: always;"></div>